 When both spouses’ parents approve of the union and welcome their other-race son- or daughter-in-law into their homes, this goes a long way toward putting the biracial marriage on a firm foundation.
 Of course, family support is important for same-race marriages as well.
 But family rejection is more likely in mixed-race unions.

 The other is unique to mixed-race marriages.
 We tend to think of race in terms of skin color and typical physical characteristics.
 But at a more fundamental level, racial differences are really about differences in culture.
 In this sense, mixed-race couples face the same challenges as bi-cultural couples of the same race.

 When two people from different cultures marry, an important key to making the union a success is respect for each other’s cultural heritage.
 When spouses look down on their partner’s culture as inferior to their own, or when they feel it's not worthwhile getting to know their partner’s people or their ways and traditions, there’s little chance for long-term happiness in the marriage.

 This observation holds true not only for black-white marriages but for all couples.
 Each of us has a rich cultural heritage that’s an integral part of who we are as a person.
 By disrespecting your partner’s culture, you disrespect your partner, devaluing them as a person.

-On the flip side, you show your partner respect when you take an interest in their heritage, build relationships with their people, and see the value in their way of doing of things.
+On the flip side, you show your partner respect when you take an interest in their heritage, build relationships with their people, and see the value in their way of doing things.
 When both partners can do that, a biracial marriage can be a deeply enriching experience.